MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Guides Analytics is part of the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] application suite that includes the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] PC authoring app and the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] HoloLens app.
+Guides Analytics is part of the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] application suite that includes the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] PC authoring app and the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] [!include[pn-hololens](../includes/pn-hololens.md)] app.
 Use Guides Analytics to analyze the usage of guides across your organization.
 Guides Analytics consists of Power BI visual reports that are populated with [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] usage data stored securely in your Dynamics 365 environment.

 ## What data is collected and used in Guides Analytics?

-When an operator uses the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] HoloLens app in Operate mode, each gaze-and-commit interaction on the **Next step** and
+When an operator uses the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] [!include[pn-hololens](../includes/pn-hololens.md)] app in Operate mode, each gaze-and-commit interaction on the **Next step** and
 **Go back** buttons is recorded, together with the date and time of the interaction.
-Each operation of a guide in HoloLens Operate mode, whether completed from beginning to end of the guide or involving just a few steps, is called *a run*.
+Each operation of a guide in [!include[pn-hololens](../includes/pn-hololens.md)]
+Operate mode, whether completed from beginning to end of the guide or involving just a few steps, is called *a run*.
 Information about the guide, such as step number, task number, and guide name are also recorded.
 This data is stored in your private and secure Dynamics 365 environment.